 Channel Catfish In a Nutshell – Its Actually Very Simple

 What is your favorite method of channel catfishing?
 What do you enjoy about it?
-What things do you not enjoy about it?
+Are there any things do you not enjoy about it?
 Do you have a personal experience with catfishing that you would like to share?
 Something else about channel catfishing that makes you keep fishing?
 Let us know down in the comments!